 Occasionally, management must change the entries made to a time card completed by an officer.
-When this occurs, a copy will be sent to the affected officer.
+When this occurs, the affected officer will be notified.

 ARTICLE 25 - RETIREMENT

 The AIRPORT AUTHORITY participates in the Nevada Public Employees Retirement System (PERS) under the Employer Pay Contribution Plan.